-In one study, combining autosomal STR testing with Y-STR testing resolved 1 in 10 cases with previous inconclusive STR results, detected an increase in the number of male contributors in a mixed sample, and provided highly informative DNA profiles in an additional 21% of cases.1 Approaches that combine match probabilities of STR and Y-STR profiles to increase the rarity of a match will prove beneficial in cases where there is a Y-STR profile with limited STR profile data.^{2,3}
+In one study, combining autosomal STR testing with Y-STR testing resolved 1 in 10 cases with previous inconclusive STR results, detected an increase in the number of male contributors in a mixed sample, and provided highly informative DNA profiles in an additional 21% of cases.1 Approaches that combine match probabilities of STR and Y-STR profiles to increase the rarity of a match will prove beneficial in cases in which there is a Y-STR profile with limited STR profile data.^{2,3}

 Vaginal and anal swabs were collected from a 15-year-old female 48 hours after an alleged penile penetration incident.
-No spermatozoa were found, but a 16-allele Y-STR profile that matched the suspect was developed from the vaginal swab.4

-As technology improves, resulting in increases in sensitivity, the detection of male DNA in sexual assaults is becoming more achievable at extended intervals between an incident and the collection of samples.
-Although producing DNA profiles within 48-72 hours post-coital is common, Y-STR profiles are pushing the limits of 144 hours (6 days).5 Enhanced methods, such as post-polymerase chain reaction (PCR) purification and nested PCR, have been successful, in a research setting, detecting Y-STR profiles from properly collected cervicovaginal samples 9 days post-coital.6 As emerging technologies are implemented in crime laboratories, policies about collection times may allow for longer periods between assault, exam, and collection.
+No spermatozoa were found, but a 16-allele Y-STR profile that matched the suspect was developed from the vaginal swab.4 As technology improves, resulting in increases in sensitivity, the detection of male DNA in sexual assaults is becoming more achievable at extended intervals between an incident and the collection of samples.
+Although producing DNA profiles within 48-72 hours post-coital is common, Y-STR profiles are pushing the limits of 144 hours (6 days).5 Enhanced methods, such as post-polymerase chain reaction (PCR) purification and nested PCR, have been successful in a research setting, detecting Y-STR profiles from properly collected cervicovaginal samples 9 days post-coital.6 As emerging technologies are implemented in crime laboratories, policies about collection times may allow for longer periods between assault, exam, and collection.

-A commonly cited limitation to Y-STR testing is the lack of discrimination power because of its haploid nature and inheritance pattern.7 Commercial kits that in the past could not distinguish between related males and-in some circumstances-even unrelated males, have reduced that limitation.
+A commonly cited limitation to Y-STR testing is the lack of discrimination power because of its haploid nature and inheritance pattern.7 Commercial kits that in the past could not distinguish between related males-and in some circumstances, even unrelated males-have reduced that limitation.
 Connecting patrilineal lines is helpful for establishing ancestry and in missing persons or mass disaster events; however, further distinction between relatives would aid more criminal investigations.
-For criminal forensic use, research into rapidly mutating Y-STR has shown an increase in differentiation between unrelated and related males.8 Newer Y-STR commercial kits, such as PowerPlex[®] Y23 and YFiler[TM] Plus, have incorporated rapidly mutating Y-STR locations to increase the usefulness of Y-STR analysis in forensic investigations.
+For criminal forensic use, research into rapidly mutating Y-STRs has shown an increase in differentiation between unrelated and related males.[®] Newer Y-STR commercial kits, such as PowerPlex[®] Y23 and YFiler[TM] Plus, have incorporated rapidly mutating Y-STR locations to increase the usefulness of Y-STR analysis in forensic investigations.

 Ultimately leading to the success of Y-STR workflows is establishing local or national Y-STR databases.
 Until databases are created, having possible suspect reference samples will be critical for the success of a Y-STR program.
-Currently, the Combined DNA Index System, known as CODIS, accepts Y-STR profiles for missing person-related indexes, but CODIS does not house a national, criminal, Y-STR database.9 In Austria, the National DNA Database expanded to include Y-STRs, based on an in-house study that a sexual perpetrator was identified using Y-STRs in 38 of 239 sexual offenses.10 In the first 40 cases uploaded to Austria's expanded database, a common Y-STR profile linked 3 rape cases together, identifying a perpetrator for all 3 crimes.
+Currently, the Combined DNA Index System (CODIS) accepts Y-STR profiles for missing person-related indexes, but CODIS does not house a national, criminal Y-STR database.9 In Austria, the National DNA Database expanded to include Y-STRs based on an in-house study that a sexual perpetrator was identified using Y-STRs in 38 of 239 sexual offenses.10 In the first 40 cases uploaded to Austria's expanded database, a common Y-STR profile linked 3 rape cases together,

+Thanks to cold case funds and the latest Y-STR technology, the Boston Police Department solved the rape and murder mystery surrounding Mary Sullivan-a victim of the so-called Boston Strangler-almost 50 years after her death.11 identifying a perpetrator for all 3 crimes.
 In addition, a link between 2 additional rapes identified two perpetrators as father and son.
 Success will continue to improve with the utilization of Y-STR analysis and growing the database.